Gilgamesh8712/conJavascript/README.md

 10. What is the application doing?
-It calculates first the difference between Uper and Lower Limit and multiply with a random number than set the result with factorization.
+It calculates first the difference between Uper and Lower Limit and multiply with a random number.
+Secondly, it rounds the value down, than adds the min value.
+In the end, it sets the calculatet value in factorization.
 If Uper Limit is smaller than Lower Limit than it shows an error like in the checkLimits function.

 # Further Information